PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes

-Let $\tilde{x} \in \mathbb C^K$ be the vector that is constructed from the $K$ non-zero components of $x$ in the way that the order of these components' indices are maintained.
-Let $\tilde{H} \in \mathbb C^{M \times K}$ be the corresponding code matrix that is constructed from the active columns of $H$ in the trivial way.
-Let $\mathcal{C}^K_1(d,m)$ be the ensemble of bipartite graphs induced by $\tilde{x}$.
-Note that the induced graph has also a $d$-left regular degree, and when $K$ is large and $M/K$ is a constant, the weight of each row of matrix $\tilde{B}$ or the right-node degree approaches a Poisson random variable with parameter $\lambda = \frac{Kd}{M}$.
+As in \cite{Sameer}, in the bipartite graph model, we use the following terminology extensively throughout the paper: \begin{itemize} \item \emph{Singleton:} A right node is a singleton if it is connected to exactly one \emph{active} left node. \item \emph{Doubleton:} A right node is a doubleton if it is connected to exactly two active left nodes. \item \emph{Multiton:} A right node is a multiton if it is connected to more than one active left node.\footnote{In our terminology, a doubleton is also a multiton.} \end{itemize}

-We propose two decoding algorithms called Multicolor PhaseCode and Unicolor PhaseCode.
-We first describe Unicolor PhaseCode, and analyze it in Section \ref{sec:analysis}.
-Next, we describe Multicolor PhaseCode that is more efficient algorithm, but whose analysis of remains unresolved, and is part of an ongoing work.
-Our decoding algorithms are based on the coloring of balls; and merging of different colors, that as mentioned earlier are fundamentally different from the ``peeling-based'' primitives underlying the decoding algorithms for phase-aware systems.
-With the aid of the carefully designed matrix $G$, our decoder is capable of performing the following functions:
+We now describe PhaseCode algorithm, and analyze it in Section \ref{sec:analysis}.
+With the aid of the carefully designed matrix $\mat{T}$, our decoder is capable of performing the following functions:

+\begin{itemize} \item When an active left node is connected to a singleton right node, the active left node can be colored with a new color.
+That is, the non-zero component can be found in magnitude and location.
+However, the relative phase of the component with respect to other resolved components cannot be recovered.
+Figure \ref{fig:singleton} illustrates this operation.

+Note that in our terminology, each color refers to a local coordinate with a local phase, for example, the red coordinate, blue coordinate, etc. Then, the relative phase of two non-zero components that are colored as red is known.
+However, the relative phase of a blue component and a red component is not known.

-\begin{itemize} \item When a ball is in a singleton bin, that is a bin with only one ball, the ball is colored with a new color.
-Figure \ref{fig:singleton} illustrates this operation. \item When \emph{all} the balls in a multiton bin (that is a bin with multiple balls) are colored, and the number of colors in that multiton bin is exactly two, then those two colors can be combined into a single composite color.
-Figure \ref{fig:merge} illustrates this operation. \item When a multiton bin consists of exactly one \emph{uncolored ball}, and the other non-empty set of balls in the bin have all the same color (let's say red), then the uncolored ball is colored with that color (i.e. it becomes red).
-Figure \ref{fig:multiton} illustrates this operation. \end{itemize}
+\item When a right node is connected to exactly one \emph{uncolored} active left node, and the other non-empty set of active left nodes connted to the right node have all the same color (let's say green), then the uncolored active left node is colored with that color (i.e. it becomes green).
+Figure \ref{fig:multiton} illustrates this operation.

+\item When \emph{all} the active left nodes connected to a right node are colored, with exactly two colors, then those two colors can be combined into a single composite color.
+Figure \ref{fig:merge} illustrates this operation.\footnote{We use this operation only in the second iteration of PhaseCode.} \end{itemize}